ajambor91/whispernet/README.md

 ***SSL is required for the app because user tokens, needed to connect sessions, are stored in secure cookies only***

 ### QA Environment
-You can also use QA Environment.
-You should reneme all Dockerfile.example.qa in their respective dirs and create configs by duplicating existing *.example.* files and renaming them (e.g., redis.example.qa.conf → redis.qa.conf), and make all steps from Local test environment like generating SSL or JWT.
-Adjust the values as needed.
-QA Environments is similar to Local Test
-Then run:

 ```bash
 docker-compose -f ./docker-compose.qa.yml build
 docker-compose -f ./docker-compose.qa.yml up -d
 ```
-In this version you have to set loki data source in grafana as http://loki:3100, in CMS you should create your admin in CMS container: php bin/console app:make-admin login@domain.example password, and next create your content in dashboard.

 ### Production Envrionment
 This environment has similar requirment as QA environments, you should replace all Dockerfile.prod and all config files, but containers and configs are production-ready optimized.
 In this stack you have to type your domain in cms frontend .env files and type it into nginx-host configuration.